casey/just/README.md

 #### Positional Arguments

 If `positional-arguments` is `true`, recipe arguments will be passed as positional arguments to commands.
-For linewise recipes, argument `$0` will be the name of the recipe.
+For shell recipes, argument `$0` will be the name of the recipe.

 For example, running this recipe: